Decorating With Vintage Bud Vases

 When decorating with vintage bud vases, I often drift back to childhood.
-I will remember that someone would snip a pretty rose and put it in a bud vase.
+I’ll remember that someone would snip a pretty rose and put it in a bud vase.

 It seemed like a lot of luscious fragrance came from that one little flower.
 In this case, less was more.